dekorateio/dekorate/readme.md

 - Annotation processing is performed in rounds which makes it technically easier to write extensions and customizations.

 #### What this project will not do
-This project will not trigger container builds of any kind (e.g. docker, openshift builds), nor will communicate with any daemon or api server.
+This project will not trigger container builds of any kind (e.g. docker, openshift builds), nor will it communicate with any daemon or api server.
 Integration with external tools that perform such task might be added in the future.